ruricolist/overlord/README.md

    and shows how (and why) to load the same file in different languages.

-4. [cl-https-everywhere][].
-In-process [HTTPS Everywhere][] rulesets.
-   Shows how to combine Overlord’s support for languages with direct use of the build system.

 5. [Core Lisp][].
 A hygiene-compatible implementation of the Lisp dialect [ISLISP][] (itself a conceptual subset of Common Lisp).
    Shows how to use Overlord to build “language towers.”

+## Build system examples

+Here are some examples of how to make direct use of the build system:

+1. [cl-https-everywhere][].
+In-process [HTTPS Everywhere][] rulesets, automatically fetched from the HTTPS Everywhere repository and compiled into Lisp code.

 ## Parallelism